Store

 Cruising 140 days at ‘Looper Speed’ is a very safe indeed.

-* Depending on your route, you may only be required to anchor out in 10 locations.
-We budget our Marina stays, so we anchor out 165 nights.
+* Depending on your route, you may only be required to anchor out in a dozen locations.
+We budget our Marina stays for weekends and no more than 50% of our nights on the Loop.
+As a result, we are at Free Docks or Walls 42 nights, and anchor out 123 nights.
+This saves us a bundle in Marina fees.

 * You will need a minimum fuel range of 208-miles.
 We recommend a very safe fuel range of 275-miles.